coolCoderD/Ochi/README.md

-# OCHI DESIGN - Awwwarded Website Clone
+# OCHI DESIGN - Awarded Website Clone

 Welcome to OCHI DESIGN, a stunning website clone inspired by award-winning designs from Awwwards.
 This project utilizes React.js, Framer Motion, GSAP, Locomotive Scroll, and React Router DOM to deliver a fantastic user experience with a variety of components.